By Ed Staskus

 “It sounds like a great deal of work.”

 Bill Murphy parted with the farmer, shaking his hand.
-He liked what he had heard about mussel mud.
+He liked what he heard about mussel mud.
 It was a sunny day and the uplands looked fine to him.

 When he got to the Stanley River, he rang a bell hanging from a post.
 Tom Spate’s face appeared at a window on the other side.
-He waved and in the next minute was guiding his flatboat across the water, using a rope anchored to oak trees.
+He waved and the next minute was guiding his flatboat across the water, using a rope anchored to oak trees.
 He pushed with a pole along the riverbed.
-Bill Murphy paid him his two pennies and put his back to a post as Tom Spate pushed off.
+Bill Murphy paid him his two pennies and put his back to a pillar as Tom Spate pushed off.

-Bill Murphy stood over him and decided in a moment of keenness he was going to stay on Prince Edward Island.
+Bill Murphy stood over him and decided in a moment of keenness that he was going to stay on Prince Edward Island.
 There was nothing in Ireland or the rest of the United Kingdom for him other than more killing and waiting for the day he would be the one killed.
 He had neither wife nor family.
-He would find a colleen here.
+He would find a colleen here, he thought.
 He would have sons.
 He would raise horses fed with abundant hay grown in the good graces of mussel mud.
 He didn’t love his fellow man, but he loved horses.